zcred-org/ZCIPs/ZCIPs/zcip-2.md

 represented as a string according to the
 [ISO 8601 date and time format](https://www.iso.org/iso-8601-date-and-time-format.html).

+The `validFrom` property indicates the point in time from which the `zk-credential` becomes valid.
+The key distinction between `validFrom` and `issuanceDate` lies in the fact that `issuanceDate` signifies when the `zk-credential` was issued, while `validFrom` denotes when the `zk-credential` come into effect.
+Consequently, the `validFrom` property may be greater than, less than, or equal to the `issuanceDate` along the temporal timeline.

 #### Valid until attribute

-The `validUntil` property represents the date and time from which the `zk-credential` becomes invalid.
+The `validUntil` property represents the date and time from which the `zk-credential` becomes invalid or expired.
 The `validUntil` property MUST be represented as a string according to the
 [ISO 8601 date and time format](https://www.iso.org/iso-8601-date-and-time-format.html).

 #### Subject attribute

 The `subject` property represents `subject` attributes and properties.
-The `subject` property is object that MUST includes `id` property, where value is [`identifier`](#identifier), other properties are optional.
+The `subject` property is object that MUST includes `id` property, where value is
+[`identifier`](#identifier), other properties are not mandatory.

-Example of the zk-credential with attributes property:
+Example of the zk-credential with attributes subject property:

 ```json
 {